Must admit I've not seen one frame, let alone film, of his, but in reading David Thomson and more, he comes across as a major figure.

 anyone seen Liebelei?
 It's on YT, but sans titles.

-― images of war violence and historical smoking (Dr Morbius), Thursday, 3 April 2014 15:28 (four years ago) Permalink
+― images of war violence and historical smoking (Dr Morbius), Thursday, 3 April 2014 15:28 (five years ago) Permalink

 Just watched Madame de..., my first Ophuls.
 The story never generates the empathy I want and expect from my melodrama; certainly the fact that Boyer's is by far the most purely likeable character diverts our sympathies from the heroine.
 But my god, what a gorgeous film!
 I almost felt like I could have watched it without the subtitles and just luxuriated in the imagery.
 The time-spanning dance sequence, in particular, is something worthy of Welles.

 I definitely need to see more by this guy.

 ― That shit right there is precedented. (cryptosicko), Friday, 27 February 2015 00:41 (four years ago) Permalink

 Does it?
 That's a point worth pondering, for from the start (I've watched this movie about 10 times) my sympathies were with Boyer, and they've deepened.
 If anything, the film's on his side: he's the more complex one, ready to accept their arrangement as "superficially superficial" because Louise insisted on these terms, as he makes clear.
 He'll tolerate flirtations, the consummation of a love affair even, so long as she doesn't play him for a sucker in public.